Ben-NIU/HDExaminer-Assistant/Readme.md

 ![Alt text](pics/curve.png?raw=true "Optional Title")

 ### Download reformatted data table
 If you strongly prefer to plot kinetic curves on your own, you have the option to download the reformatted data table, which groups each peptide in between two states and have the mean and standard deviation of deuterium uptake percentage calculated.

+## LICENSE
+### MIT